 - Social Work

-- Poised to serve as effective change agents in the pursuit of racial, social, economic, and environmental justice
+- Poised to serve as effective change agents in the pursuit of racial, social, economic, and environmental justice; and

 Interprofessional Education (IPE) Field Opportunities

 Interprofessional Education (IPE) at Iona University is partnering with community organizations to offer exciting new field opportunities for students.

 Interprofessional Education: A Signature Feature of an Iona Professional Degree

 Interprofessional Education (IPE) is an innovative competency-based approach to the preparation of healthcare and education professionals for effective interprofessional collaborative practice.
 At its core, IPE brings students from varied professional disciplines together to “learn with, from and about” one another for the purposes of enhancing the quality of service delivery, improving health and education outcomes , supporting provider well-being, and actively engaging in the pursuit of health and educational equity, while also maximizing cost effectiveness.
 At Iona, IPE is fully integrated into the discipline-specific curricula of graduate programs in Communication Science & Disorders, Marriage & Family Therapy, Mental Health Counseling, Occupational Therapy, School Psychology and undergraduate programs in Childhood Education, Nursing and Social Work.